RUGSoftEng/2018-Hestia-Web/docs/architecture/HestiaWeb_architecture.md

 ![Website Design](images/diagram.png  "Structure of the system")
 ## Website Front-End
 Since the front-end of the website is the first aspect of the product that the customer will interact with, and will be one of the main sources of content or discontent throughout their user experience, a variety of design choices have to be made.
-The website will allow a user to connect to their controllers through a web server, and then manage the devices on their controllers through a range of different controls, and do this in the knowledge that themselves and their information are being kept safe.
+The website will allow a user to connect to their controllers through a web server, and then manage the devices on their controllers through a range of different controls, and do this in the knowledge that they and their information are being kept safe.
 ![Website Design](images/Hestia_login.png  "Website Login")
 ![Website Design](images/Hestia_server_view.png  "Website Server View")
 ![Website Design](images/Hestia_device_view.png  "Website Device View")
 ### Design choices
-We use Auth0 for login, in order to implement single sign-on, and once the user is logged in the user's information will be used to get all their servers from our PostgreSQl, and connect to these servers.
+We use [Auth0](https://auth0.com/) for login, in order to implement single sign-on, and once the user is logged in the user's information will be used to get all their servers from our PostgreSQl database, and connect to these servers.
 The front-end will be developed in Vue.js, in  order to simplify the development of our user interface.
-The main focus of the website will be on listing the devices managed by their controllers, and on the operations that can be applied on them.
+The main focus of the website will be on listing the devices managed by their controllers, and on the operations that can be applied to them.
 These will mirror those already implemented by Hestia, such as renaming or deleting a device, but with more streamlined interfacing added, such as using buttons and sliders in order to change the activators of a device, instead of having to directly enter values.
 #### Structural choices
-The page is laid out in such a way that the user can easily cycle between personal information, their devices, their controllers' information, and settings.
+The page is laid out in such a way that the user can easily cycle between their personal information, their devices, their controllers' information, and settings.
 Devices are grouped by what controller they belong to which will help reduce complexity, as a large house or an office could have several different controllers.
 #### Aesthetical choices
 The design overall will be quite minimalist, with some elements such as colour taken from the Hestia logo.
 Aside from the main Hestia logo, the icons used are from [Material Icons database](https://material.io/icons/), which provides a large set of intuitive, user friendly icons.
 ## Website Back-End